AtomicSponge/script-tray/README.md

 </tr>
 </table>

-__:wrench: Script Tray__ is an utility that sits in your system tray and allows you to run preconfigured scripts or commands from a click of a button.
+__:wrench: Script Tray__ is a utility that sits in your system tray and allows you to run preconfigured scripts or commands from a click of a button.
 Save yourself some keystrokes and run all your common commands from here!

 <img src ="./.github/image/screenshot-traymenu.png" alt="Run commands directly from your system tray" width="300"/>